premkiran7/100-days-of-code/r1-log.md

 ### R1D3

 Understood the power of flexbox and grid in particular.
 Wonder what the future has in store one day when people find faults with CSS grid.

+### R1D4

+I should have taken less time to complete the tribute page but I messed up.
+Have to revisit grid and check what I have to change to get the required result.